Analysis of Joseph’s Ellis “Second American Revolution”

 Introduction

 The paper aims to study the topic of building America from the perspective of Essay Option 1.
-This Essay Option revolves around the statement of Joseph Ellis who stated that U.S. Constitution is now resulted from a term named as Second American Revolution.
-Moreover, he further stated in his book “The Quartet: Orchestrating the Second American Revolution, 1783-1789” that a total of 13 colonies have become the subordinates which also reflects the history.
-The history of the years between the end of the Revolution as well as the formation of federal government.
-The Second Revolution will also be explained from the perspective of American Republic of 1776.
-In short he proved Abraham Lincoln wrong who stated about the Founding Fathers, and that they will bring a new nation in the lasting sense.
+This Essay Option revolves around Joseph Ellis’s statement that the U.S. Constitution is now the result of a term named the Second American Revolution.
+Moreover, he further stated in his book “The Quartet: Orchestrating the Second American Revolution, 1783-1789” that a total of 13 colonies have become subordinates, which also reflects the history.
+The history of the years between the end of the Revolution and the formation of the federal government.
+The Second Revolution will also be explained from the perspective of the American Republic of 1776.
+In short, he proved Abraham Lincoln wrong when stated about the Founding Fathers, and that they would bring a new nation in a lasting sense.

-In “The Quartet,” Joseph Ellis who is also the author of “Founding Brothers” kept arguing that the United States did not become the nation because it lacked the fundamental foundation values that makes a country a homeland.
-Moreover, the phenomenon according to him about the American nationhood is exaggerated and overvalued.
-Rather, he said that American nationhood arose from the “Second American Revolution” which is made up creation, adoption and effectuation from the United State Constitution.
-The political matter stated by the quarter, and the term of second American Revolution basically states that America is based on systematic dysfunctions and manipulated political process.
-This process led to Constitutional Convention, and its agenda somewhat was set to state the ratifying the convention, thus it failed to attain a foundation.
+In “The Quartet,” Joseph Ellis, the author of “Founding Brothers” kept arguing that the United States did not become a nation because it lacked the fundamental foundation values that make a country a homeland.
+Moreover, the phenomenon according to him of American nationhood is exaggerated and overvalued.
+Rather, he said that American nationhood arose from the “Second American Revolution” which was created, adopted, and effectuated by the United States Constitution.
+The political matter stated by the quarter, and the term of the second American Revolution basically states that America is based on systematic dysfunctions and manipulated political processes.
+This process led to the Constitutional Convention, and its agenda was somewhat set to state the convention’s ratification; thus, it failed to attain a foundation.
 The issue is the constitutional settlement without a real foundation that makes a country live for a lasting period. [i][ii]

-Furthermore, the convention and constitution gave rise to the institutions and processes to the reform of the United States movement and eventually ratifying, implementing the statements.
-Political processes involved in this is only, and merely built on the basis of wrongheaded, uncooperative and unpredictable political leadership that has led to long-term destruction of the country.
-According to the personal point of view, it is also stated that the case of United States and politics has resulted into the current problems in the country.
-There is a reason that the United States is currently suffering due to lack of an authentic foundation.
-There are several leaderships that did not work in the favor of America, for example Hamilton wanted a consolidated government but he was unable to establish it.
+Furthermore, the convention and constitution gave rise to the institutions and processes for reforming the United States movement and eventually ratified the implementation of the statements.
+Political processes involved in this are only and merely built on the basis of wrongheaded, uncooperative, and unpredictable political leadership that has led to the long-term destruction of the country.
+From a personal point of view, it is also stated that the case of the United States and politics has resulted in the current problems in the country.
+There is a reason that the United States is currently suffering due to a lack of an authentic foundation.
+Several leadership styles did not work in favor of America; for example, Hamilton wanted a consolidated government but could not establish it.

-The book has also addressed the Lincoln’s address at the Gettysburg.
-However, according to other review of the book it is stated that Honest Abe’s and Ellis calculations went wrong, and therefore their whole argument is invalid.
-I personally disagree with this statement because the reason such a large economy is disturbed, and politically suffering only because of the lack of a real foundation.
-The second American Revolution according to the author is a sensitive subject which reflects on the subtle idea that America does lack a real foundation.
-According to other reviewers of the book, they said that Ellis had a greater influence on the final statements of the Constitution than anyone else.
-Therefore, shortcomings were quickly observed as well as the idea of a limited government.
-Although, the book may lack some important facts or may have put them wrongly, however the book still serves as an important part of the American history.
-The American establishment as well as its history is usually very distorted, and history itself can be easily manipulated, however the book was able to give a clear explanation that later led to the notion of Constitutional involvement. [iii]
+The book also addresses Lincoln’s address at Gettysburg.
+However, other book reviews stated that Honest Abe’s and Ellis’s calculations went wrong; therefore, their whole argument is invalid.
+I disagree with this statement because such a large economy is disturbed, and politically suffering only because of the lack of a real foundation.
+The second American Revolution according to the author is a sensitive subject that reflects on the subtle idea that America lacks a real foundation.
+Other reviewers of the book said that Ellis had a greater influence on the final statements of the Constitution than anyone else.
+Therefore, shortcomings and the idea of a limited government were quickly observed.
+Although the book may lack some important facts or may have put them wrongly, it still serves as an important part of American history.
+The American establishment as well as its history is usually very distorted, and history itself can be easily manipulated, however, the book was able to give a clear explanation that later led to the notion of Constitutional involvement. [iii]

-Joseph Ellis has authored a several of books, however, this remained as an important evolution in the ideas of political history of the country.
+Joseph Ellis has authored several books; however, this has remained an important evolution in the ideas of the country’s political history.
 A researcher states, “His second argument is that four men were central to this transition from a confederation of very independent-minded states to a nation of Americans: namely, George Washington, Alexander Hamilton, John Jay, and James Madison.
 He further recognizes an essential supporting cast consisting of Robert Morris, Gouverneur Morris, and Thomas Jefferson.” [iv]

-Overall, the American Revolution means the foundation of the country is led by the others, rather than the very well-known founding fathers.
-Joseph Ellis also recognized some important and critical issues during the book that reflected his notion of 13 colonies, and the constitutional involvement in the establishment of country.
-I personally agree with the idea that it was Second America Revolution that led the foundation of the country.
+Overall, the American Revolution means the country’s foundation is led by others, rather than the well-known founding fathers.
+During the book, Joseph Ellis also recognized some important and critical issues that reflected his notion of the 13 colonies and the constitutional involvement in establishing the country.
+I personally agree with the idea that it was the Second American Revolution that led to the foundation of the country.

-Hence, in order to support the idea the author even stated that Lincoln was historically incorrect, especially when he asserted the Gettysburg Address.
-Lincoln, a scholar of the constitution himself as a consummate political who knew exactly what he was doing yet his historical inaccuracies led to some problems.
+Hence, in order to support the idea the author even stated that Lincoln was historically incorrect, especially when he asserted the Gettysburg Address, Lincoln, a scholar of the Constitution himself was a consummate political who knew exactly what he was doing yet his historical inaccuracies led to some problems.
 The idea of a collective identity is also a part of the lack.
-He further reflected on the Constitution by stating, “This meant that politics in America was open to a whole class of talented men – women were still unimaginable as public figures – who would have languished in obscurity throughout Europe because they lacked the proper bloodlines and inherited wealth.”[v]
+He reflected on the Constitution by stating, “This meant that politics in America was open to a whole class of talented men – women were still unimaginable as public figures – who would have languished in obscurity throughout Europe because they lacked the proper bloodlines and inherited wealth.”[v]

-However, the Second Founder were still able to serve the country and save it from all kind of threats that could have shaken the foundation.
-They are better-known, but on a larger level they were ultimately unsuccessful.
-The American Revolution heavily involves the violent and the permanent rebuilding of the country that introduced new, and persistent set of arguments regarding citizenship, voting rights as well as federal power.
+However, the Second Founder was still able to serve the country and save it from all kinds of threats that could have shaken the foundation.
+They are better known, but on a larger level, they were ultimately unsuccessful.
+The American Revolution heavily involved the violent and permanent rebuilding of the country that introduced a new, persistent set of arguments regarding citizenship, voting rights, and federal power.
 Hence, the discussion has proved that the foundation of America, and its establishment is based on the Second American Revolution. [vii]

 Conclusion

-Hence, the paper has successfully argued the topic of Second American Revolution as well as its linkage to the America’s foundation.
-There are some ways it impacted, “The political matter stated by the quarter, and the term of second American Revolution basically states that America is based on systematic dysfunctions and manipulated political process.
-This process led to Constitutional Convention, and its agenda somewhat was set to state the ratifying the convention, thus it failed to attain a foundation.
+Hence, the paper has successfully argued the topic of the Second American Revolution and its linkage to America’s foundation.
+In some ways, it impacted, “The political matter stated by the quarter, and the term of second American Revolution basically states that America is based on systematic dysfunctions and manipulated political process.
+This process led to the Constitutional Convention, and its agenda was somewhat set to state its ratification; thus, it failed to attain a foundation.
 The issue is the constitutional settlement without a real foundation that makes a country live for a lasting period” as stated earlier.
-Moreover, it is also observed that the revolution is made up creation, adoption and effectuation from the United State Constitution.
-The political matter stated by the quarter, and the term of second American Revolution basically states that America is based on systematic dysfunctions and manipulated political process.
+Moreover, it is also observed that the revolution is made up of creation, adoption, and effectuation from the United States Constitution.
+The political matter stated by the quarter, and the term of the second American Revolution basically states that America is based on systematic dysfunctions and manipulated political processes.

 References